MercersKitchen/AP-CS/README.md

 # AP-CS: Advanced Placement Computer Science in two Streams (CSA & CSP)
 Advanced Placement (College Board) Computer Science

+**UNDER CONSTRUCTION**
+**ESPECIALLY THIS PAGE**
 Resources to Explore:
 - Interactive Java Review, <a href="http://interactivepython.org/runestone/static/JavaReview/index.html">Click Here</a>
   - Labs
-    - Chatbot, Processing.org (machine learning? using Chatbot from "How to think like a Computer Scientist, stringdict as key-value pairs with hash-separations)
+    - Chatbot, Processing.org (machine learning? using Chatbot from "How to think like a Computer Scientist, stringdict as key-value pairs with hash-separations, Exact Match, Phrase Match, Word Match, Random Match, "I like ... (apples), "I like (apples) too", need to write items to a file and read it back)
-    -
+    - Solitare using Greenfoot (will play game for you after)
-    -
+    - Pictures Lab uses Eclispe
 - CSP, Big Ideas in PRogramming, <a href="http://interactivepython.org/runestone/static/StudentCSP/index.html">Click Here</a>
+- Python, <a href="http://interactivepython.org/courselib/static/thinkcspy/index.html">Click Here</a>

 CSP: Computer Sceince Prinicples Exam and Digital Portfolio
 - Language Agnostic Computer Science Course